Hello, my fellow renovators! It’s Naomi Findlay here, it’s time to talk all things selling price!

 Maybe you’re worried that you might not make enough profit after counting in all of your other expenses?

-Is it getting a little overwhelming trying to figure out that end price before you have even started on your project?
+Is it getting a little overwhelming trying to figure out that sell price before you have even started on your project?

 Now, there might be plenty of stock on the market at the moment.
 Lots of four-bedroom houses just like yours.
 Some of them might even be renovated.

-So, how do you figure out what dollar figure you should be placing on your house?
+So, how do you figure out what SELL PRICE you should be placing on your house?

 You know what?
 You have done all the hard yards already.